akshayravikumar/blog/_posts/2024-5-13-llm-prompt-you.md

 ---
 layout: post-no-feature
 title: Ask Your LLM to Prompt You
-description: A neat little tip to keep your brain intact.
+description: A neat little trick to keep your mind intact.
 comments: true
 visible: true
 date: 2025-05-13